 The concept, at its heart, is that to change stakeholders’ behaviours, you need to understand and change the beliefs that drive them.

 The Belief Continuum® is about developing a compelling story for your stakeholders.
 But who are they?
 Many of our healthcare clients have used the Belief Continuum® to develop a story for their product or brand.
 Their stakeholders may be the physicians who will use their product, the patients who will benefit from it or the agencies that will licence and fund it.

-We also work with clients that want to build a corporate story – one that will clarify its scientific direction and financial prospects to investors, to help garner funding for expansion or new scientific endeavours.
+We also work with clients who want to build a corporate story – one that will clarify their scientific direction and financial prospects to investors, to help garner funding for expansion or new scientific endeavours.